bitextor/pdf-extract/README.md

 - `-O <output_file>` specifies the path to the output HTML file after extraction.
 - `-B <batch_file>` specifies the path to the batch file for processing list of files.
 The input file and output file are specified on the same line delimited by a tab.
 Each line is delimited by a new line character.
 - `-L <log_path>` specifies the path to write the log file to.
 As it is common for PDF files to have issues when processing such as being password protected or other forms of restricted permissions, the log file can be written to a specifed location for additional processing.
 If not specified, then the log file will write to stdout.
-- `-R <rule_path>` specifies a custom set of rules to process joins between lines.
-As this can vary considerably between languages, a custom set of rules can be implimented.
-See [Joining Lines](#joining-lines) for more details.
-If no path is specified, then PDFExtract.js will be loaded from the same folder as the PDFExtract.jar execution.
-If the PDFExtract.js file cannot be found, then processing will continue without analyzing the joins between lines.
+- `-R <rule_path>` specifies a custom set of rules to process joins between lines, identify page headers and footers and perform custom object sequence repairs.
+See [Runtime JavaScript Extensions](#runtime-javascript-extensions)
 - `-T <number_threads>` specifies the number of threads to run concurrently when processing PDF files.
 One file can be processed per thread.
 If not specified, then the default valur of 1 thread is used.
 - `-LANG <lang>` specifies the language of the file using ISO-639-1 codes when processing.
 If not specified then the default language rules will be used.
     If `DETECT` is specified instead of a language code, then each paragraph will be processed via Language ID tools to determine the language of the paragraph.
 The detected language will be used for sentence join analysis.
 (DETECT is not supported in this version)